jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 of things.
 You might give up your breakfast doughnut, or your mid-afternoon snack, or a few other things.

+Normally it is simply desireable to moderate things.
+Most things are morally neutral.
+Saturated fat may be bad for your heart, but having a steak every once in a while is fine.
+And even if that bothers you because you are vegetarian, and you believe it would be better for the world that everyone is vegetarian, you have to admit that the difference between going all vegetarian and cutting out 90% of your meat is negligible.
+It is rare that you have to give up something.

-It may be that you actually need to set interdictions for yourelf.
-That is, things that are so bad for your own habits, that you decide you can no longer improve while indulging these in the least.
+Yet you may come to the point that you need to to set interdictions for yourelf.
+That is, you decide certain things are so bad for your character, or so easy to turn into bad habits, that you decide you can no longer improve while indulging in them even in moderation.
 These may be things that are so antithetical to what you are attempting to accomplish that it no longer makes sense to even consider it.

 A brief, amusing example.
 My wife joined weight-watchers some time back.
 As she told me, weight-watchers has a "points" system, where you